Important Notes, please read;

 -

 Slow growing, medium sized conifer tolerant of poor sandy and salty soils; found growing on the coastline here in southern Maine, the further south you go the more common it becomes inland; full sun.
 The Marginal Way sea-side trail in Ogunquit, Maine has a number of old specimens flanking the trail that you can go see.
 There is even a grove of them where you can sit and watch the ocean roll by.
-These plants are seed grown.

-18″-24″ high, 1-2 gallon pot size; $20 each
+18″-24″ high, 1-2 gallon pot size; $20 each.
+Nice plants!

 - Larix laracina, Tamarack